koenighotze/koenighotze.github.io/_posts/2017-06-11-savetheoptional.md

 Find a user
     if an address is available
     fetch the addresses street
-    otherwise use the empty string
+    otherwise, use the empty string
 ```

 # Summary